intel/tcf/doc/03-server-setup.rst

 Currently the Provisioning OS is implemented with a derivative of Fedora Linux.

+.. warning:: these steps are meant for an x86-64 platform and it has
+             to be run in such.
+Steps for x86 (32-bits) or other platforms need to be documented.

 a.
 Generate TCF-live on the fly::

      $ /usr/share/tcf/live/mk-liveimg.sh